psi4/psi4/doc/sphinxman/source/scf.rst

 |PSIfour| also features the capability to use arbitrary combinations
 of specialized algorithms that construct either the Coulomb or the Exchange matrix separately.
-These algorithms can be mixed and matched arbitrarily to optimize performance based on the calculation in question.
-In general, such combinations of algorithms display lower scaling then their combined counterparts, and thus perform better with larger systems.
-Such combinations of algorithms can be utilized by setting the |globals__scf_type| keyword to ``J_alg+K_alg``, where *J_alg* is the name of the separate Coulomb construction algoritm to use, and *K_alg* is the name of the separate Exchange construction algorithm to use.
+In general, such combinations of algorithms display lower scaling than their combined counterparts and thus perform better for larger systems.
+Such combinations can be accessed by setting |globals__scf_type| to ``J_alg+K_alg``, where *J_alg* and *K_alg* are the names of the separate Coulomb and Exchange construction algorithms, respectively.
 More information about the machinery of separate Coulomb and Exchange matrix construction algorithms in Psi4 can be found in the :ref:`sec:compositejk` section.